backstage/backstage/plugins/octopus-deploy/README.md

   type: service
 ```

-All set , you will be able to see the plugin in action!
+All set, you will be able to see the plugin in action!